 Around the corner from the main Gibert Joseph store, at 5-7 Rue Pierre Sarrazin, is the address where people can come to sell their books.
 Of course they don’t get very much for each book (which some people insist on moaning about on French websites), but it’s better than nothing.
 Conveniently, there is now a Vélib’ bicycle station, number 6031 (Pierre Sarrazin – Saint-Michel), exactly at this address.

-But that’s not all, because there is another company called Gibert Jeune which also has several bookshops in the Latin Quarter, clustered around the Place Saint Michel.
-Gibert Jeune and Gibert Joseph are in fact two separate companies, but they don’t go out of their way to communicate this fact to the general public.
+But that’s not all, because there was another company called Gibert Jeune which also had several bookshops in the Latin Quarter, clustered around the Place Saint-Michel.
+Gibert Jeune and Gibert Joseph were in fact two separate companies for nearly ninety years, but they didn’t go out of their way to communicate this fact to the general public.

 The story behind this is that in the year 1886 a former secondary school teacher called Joseph Gibert dropped out of teaching, moved to Paris and went into business as a bouquiniste, buying and selling books using four of the traditional dark green boxes on Quai Saint Michel, just as hundreds of bouquinistes still do today on the banks of the Seine.